ggopalai/sts-client/README.md

 ./script.js: Contains the JavaScript code for the client application.
 The bulk of the code is in this file.
 It implements a Finite State Machine (FSM) to handle the 'Locked' and 'Unlocked' states of the bike lock.

 ## Deployed Site
-The deployed site can be found at here [here](https://ggopalai.github.io/sts-client/).
+The deployed site can be found at [here](https://ggopalai.github.io/sts-client/).